 The ZETA-READER has been a respected name in zeta potential measurement since the early seventies.
 It was designed to be an instrument that would be both simple to use, and give accurate and repeatable results in a wide range of applications.
 Zeta potential is a measure of the magnitude of the electrostatic or charge repulsion/attraction between particles.
 Nowadays, even the Common Core curriculum and tests include information about zeta potential.

-The cell image is scanned by a high resolution color ccd camera and displayed on a high resolution color monitor.
-ZETA-READER’s original vertical scan lined measuring technique is retained, and with the 25 micron line spacing allows the operator to visually gauge the particle or floc size, while performing tests.
+The cell image is scanned by a high-resolution color CCD camera and displayed on a high-resolution color monitor.
+ZETA-READER’s original vertical scan lined measuring technique is retained, and the 25-micron line spacing allows the operator to visually gauge the particle or floc size while performing tests.

 The optical module is designed for the demands of laboratory use, but with the Mark 21’s rugged modular design, it is also easily transported and used in a process environment.

-Zeta potential, mobility, specific condutivity, ph, cell voltage, and temperature with full zp compensation are displayed concurrently on the monitor.
+Zeta potential, mobility, specific conductivity, ph, cell voltage, and temperature with full zp compensation are displayed concurrently on the monitor.
 No switching is required to view the desired parameter.

 Light emitting diode (LED) light sources are utilized and offer safe, cool, and extremely long life sample cell illumination in both dark and bright field mode.
 NO EXPENSIVE AND HAZARDOUS LASER!